coinos/coinos-server/README.md

 then uncomment line 12 of [config/lnd/lnd.conf] and update the [pwd file] with the new wallet password you just set.

-then run this and copy/paste the result to another blank file or note:
+then run this and keep reference to the result again:
 ```bash
 sudo base64 config/lnd/data/chain/bitcoin/regtest/admin.macaroon | tr -d '\n'
 ```